triton-inference-server/model_navigator/docs/optimize/optimize.md

 in [HiFiGAN example](../examples/08_optimize_pytorch_hifigan_qat_model).
 This model uses quantization aware training so accuracy is very good but many other models can use post-training quantization by just enabling INT8 flag in optimize function.
-It can reduce accuracy, so you must validate quantized model in such case.
+It can reduce accuracy, so you must validate the quantized model in such cases.

 Model Navigator can build for your quantized model, when flag ```INT8``` is used: